deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 createThread[z++] = 0xc3;
 ```

 Let's continue by developing a `NtContinue` shellcode routine.
-After that, we will develop a stack alignment shellcode in order to ensure the stack pointer is 16-byte aligned, when the Beacon implant is called.
+After that, we will develop a stack alignment shellcode in order to ensure the stack pointer is 16-byte aligned, when the first call occurs in our final payload.
 Once we have completed both of these routines, we will walk through the entire shellcode inside of the debugger.

 "Never in the Field of Human Conflict, Was So Much Owed, by So Many, to `NtContinue`"